goetting/ez-flux/README.md

 ezFlux is a tiny, simple JavaScript state machine with [flux](https://www.youtube.com/watch?list=PLb0IAmt7-GS188xDYE-u1ShQmFFGbrk0v&time_continue=621&v=nYkdrAPrdcw)-like event flow.
 It extends its only dependency: EventEmitter3.
-Its single state can only be manipulated by actions.
+Its single, forzen state can only be manipulated by actions.
 If enabled, it generates a comprehensive timeline documenting all state changes.

 #### Mission Statement